Rudolf von Scheliha: Military

 He served as an army officer in World War I and volunteered after his graduation in 1915.
 Scheliha volunteered at the same regiment, the Cavalry Rifle Regiment, Guard Cavalry Rifle Division, in which his father and uncle had served; its officers were drawn from the nobility.

 On 8 August 1918, he was shelled in a ditch with two brothers, who were blown up, and one brother died months later from his injuries.
 Scheliha was buried; when he was rescued, his hair had turned grey, and he was suffering from shell shock, a type of post-traumatic stress disorder.
 His parents were shocked at the change but he never spoke of his experiences.
 The experience left a pacifist.
 He was honoured for his efforts by both Iron Crosses and the Silver Wound Badge.

 Education

 After the war, he studied law in Breslau.
 In May 1919, he moved to the University of Heidelberg, where he joined the Corps Saxo-Borussia that year and came in contact with republican and anti-totalitarian groups.
-He was elected to the AStA, the General Student Committee (Students Union), where he vehemently opposed the students' anti-Semitic riots.
+He was elected to the AStA, the General Student Committee (Students Union), where he vehemently opposed the students' antisemitic riots.